Underdetermination in Classic and Modern Tests of General Relativity: Introduction

 To be specific, here are the two classes of tests of GR which we consider in this article: \begin{description} \item[Classic tests] perihelion precession, bending of light, and gravitational redshift. \item[Modern tests] strong field gravity, gravitational lensing, FLRW cosmological solutions, gravitational waves, and black holes. \end{description}

 While this story of empirical success is certainly remarkable, we argue that the limitations of what these tests have actually shown are not widely appreciated.
-Indeed, while the extent to which these tests either disconfirm or severely constrain theories of gravity that are known to be \textit{empirically inequivalent} alternatives to GR is well-appreciated---this has been a major theme in modern gravitational research! (see e.g.~\parencite{Will})---what is not appreciated is that there are alternative theories that can be understood to be \textit{empirically equivalent} to GR in important ways and for which these tests offer far less in terms of conclusive analysis.
-In particular, the classic tests of GR are significantly less constraining than is often appreciated---often, for example, they amount to tests of a particular geometric solution \emph{within} GR; a solution that can readily be reproduced by a number of alternative theories.
+Indeed, while the extent to which these tests either disconfirm or severely constrain theories of gravity that are known to be \textit{empirically inequivalent} alternatives to GR is well-appreciated---this has been a major theme in modern gravitational research! (see e.g.~\textcite{Will})---what is not appreciated is that there are alternative theories that can be understood to be \textit{empirically equivalent} to GR in important ways and for which these tests offer far less in terms of conclusive analysis.\footnote{While we will not address this here, a separate concern that has been brought up in the context of empirical tests of gravitational physics is the theory-ladenness of such tests and observations.
+See \textcite{Elder2023-ELDTTI} for further discussion.} In particular, the classic tests of GR are significantly less constraining than is often appreciated---often, for example, they amount to tests of a particular geometric solution \emph{within} GR; a solution that can readily be reproduced by a number of alternative theories.
 Although modern tests are in a certain sense more stringent, the data resulting from these tests which is taken to confirm GR can likewise be accounted for by a number of alternative theories.
-In what follows in this article, we analyze how and to what extent both classes of test can be passed by theories of gravity other than GR.
+In what follows in this article, we analyze how and to what extent both classes of test can be passed by theories of gravity other than GR; we do so by modifying systematically the geometrical content of GR (in particular, its projective and conformal structure) while retaining empirical predictions with respect to these tests.
 Thereby, we demonstrate that there are still persistent underdetermination issues even within the context of what we consider to be one of the most well-tested and rigorously-confirmed theories of physics.

 The structure of the article is as follows.
 In \S\ref{s2}, we remind the reader of the issues in general philosophy of science relevant to this article---in particular, issues of underdetermination of theory by evidence and of theory equivalence.
 In \S\ref{s3}, we present the classic tests of GR.
 In \S\ref{s4}, we introduce the distinction between projective and conformal structures---these structures will be useful in later sections when it comes to classifying spacetime theories alternative to GR.
 In \S\ref{s5}, we consider the `geometric trinity' of relativistic alternatives to GR (reviewed by \textcite{Heisenberg}), and demonstrate that all theories in this `trinity' would pass both the classic and modern tests of GR.
 In \S\ref{s6}, we consider recently-developed non-relativistic spacetime theories (reviewed by \textcite{Obers}) which also pass the classic tests of GR, as well as (almost!) all the modern tests of GR.
 In \S\ref{s7}, we consider how to respond to the issues of underdetermination presented by these cases.
 In \S\ref{s8}, we wrap up.